fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 ## 5. PyTorch Distributed Fundamentals

 Before writing distributed training code, you need the basic concepts and APIs that PyTorch provides.
-Here are the essential building blocks that all distributed code relies on.
+Here are the essential building blocks: process groups, ranks, and communication primitives.
+These form the foundation for all distributed operations, whether you're using DDP or FSDP for data-parallel training, implementing custom parallelism strategies, or building distributed inference systems.

 ### Process Groups and Ranks

 In distributed training, multiple processes work together.
 Each process runs on a different GPU or node.
 PyTorch organizes these processes into a process group.
-Within a process group, each process has a unique rank - an integer identifier starting from 0.
+Within a process group, each process has a unique rank—an integer identifier starting from 0.
 The total number of processes is called the world size.

 Think of it like this: if you have 4 GPUs, you'll have 4 processes.
 Process 0 runs on GPU 0, process 1 on GPU 1, and so on.
 The rank tells each process which GPU it should use and which part of the data it should process.

+There are two types of ranks: global rank and local rank.
+The global rank is unique across all processes in the entire distributed job, ranging from 0 to world_size - 1.
+The local rank is unique only within a single node, starting from 0 on each node.
+For example, in a 2-node setup with 4 GPUs per node, node 0 has local ranks 0-3 (global ranks 0-3), and node 1 has local ranks 0-3 (global ranks 4-7).
+The local rank typically corresponds to the GPU index on that node, which is why you often see `torch.cuda.set_device(local_rank)` in distributed code.

 To check your GPU setup, you can use the code in `code/check_cuda.py`: